-85 Hurunui Waiau River Regional Plan Section 32 Report, October 2011; pp 53-54
+$^{87}$ Hurunui Waiau River Regional Plan Section 32 Report, October 2011; pp 53-54

-Issues Outcomes sought by Ngāi Tahu Assessment of how Plan Change 1 provides for the outcomes sought by Ngāi Tahu

-to waterbodies.
-There is no

-requirement to protect, restore or

-enhance native riparian vegetation in

-either the HWRRP or proposed PC1, as

-these matters sit outside the scope of

-the proposed PC and the activities

-administered by the HWRRP.

-Coastal Environment Avoidance of contaminant The proposed permitted activity

-discharges to coastal waters. framework for Low Intensity Dryland

-Discharges to coastal Farming activities and the wider

-waters and impacts on solutions package does not seek to alter

-coastal water quality. the attainment of water quality limits in

-the HWRRP.
-The HWRRP does not cover

-discharges to the coastal environment,

-this is dealt with by the Regional Coastal

-Environment Plan for the Canterbury

-Region.

-Soil Avoidance of human induced Plan Change 1 does not specifically

-soil erosion. safeguard the mauri or life supporting

-Loss of soil capacity of soils.
-The farming activities

-qualities/effects on The mauri and life supporting that are permitted by Rule 10.1A are

-mauri of soils as result capacity of soils is required to prepare and implement a

-of discharge to land safeguarded.
-FMP that sets out the actions that will

-activities. be undertaken to maintain vegetated

-margins to minimise sediment loss

-Human induced soil (among other things) to waterways.

-erosion.
-While the practices specified in the FMP

-do not extend to the management of

-soils more generally, management of

-critical source areas for phosphorus loss

-and other run-off management will

-include some degree of erosion

-avoidance or mitigation.
+Issues Outcomes sought by Ngāi Tahu Assessment of how Plan Change 1 provides for the outcomes sought by Ngāi Tahu buffer against intensive land use.
+Plan Change 1 seeks to retain the consent pathway for activities that do not meet the permitted activity conditions, which enables the consent authority to consider methods to protect mauri via the consent process.
+Under proposed Rule 10.1A, all low intensity dryland farms will be required to prepare and implement a FMP, which includes protection of mahinga kai values, and the maintenance of vegetated riparian margins of a sufficient width to minimise nutrient, sediment and microbial pathogen losses to waterbodies.
+There is no requirement to protect, restore or enhance native riparian vegetation in either the HWRRP or proposed PC1, as these matters sit outside the scope of the proposed PC and the activities administered by the HWRRP.
+Coastal Environment Discharges to coastal waters and impacts on coastal water quality.
+Avoidance of contaminant discharges to coastal waters.
+The proposed permitted activity framework for Low Intensity Dryland Farming activities and the wider solutions package does not seek to alter the attainment of water quality limits in the HWRRP.
+The HWRRP does not cover discharges to the coastal environment, this is dealt

+Issues Outcomes sought by Ngāi Tahu Assessment of how Plan Change 1 provides for the outcomes sought by Ngāi Tahu with by the Regional Coastal Environment Plan for the Canterbury Region.
+Soil Loss of soil qualities/effects on mauri of soils as result of discharge to land activities.
+Human induced soil erosion.
+Avoidance of human induced soil erosion.
+The mauri and life supporting capacity of soils is safeguarded.
+Plan Change 1 does not specifically safeguard the mauri or life supporting capacity of soils.
+The farming activities that are permitted by Rule 10.1A are required to prepare and implement a FMP that sets out the actions that will be undertaken to maintain vegetated margins to minimise sediment loss (among other things) to waterways.
+While the practices specified in the FMP do not extend to the management of soils more generally, management of critical source areas for phosphorus loss and other run-off management will include some degree of erosion avoidance or mitigation.